MoatazEl-Naggar/Library_Management/README.md

 ### Books:

-GET /books: List all books
+GET /books: List all books.
+Output: an object of all books and their details.

-POST /books: Add a new book
+POST /books: Add a new book. input: title, author, ISBN, available quantity, and shelf location.

-PUT /books/:id: Update book details
+PUT /books/:id: Update book details. input: desired updated title, author, ISBN, available quantity, and shelf location.

-DELETE /books/:id: Delete a book
+DELETE /books/:id: Delete a book.

-GET /books/search: Search for a book by title, author, or ISBN
+GET /books/search: Search for a book by title, author, or ISBN. input: title, author, or ISBN or a part of any of them. /output: an object of all books with the input charachters.

 ### Borrowers:

-GET /borrowers: List all borrowers
+GET /borrowers: List all borrowers. output: an object of all borrowers details.

-POST /borrowers: Register a new borrower
+POST /borrowers: Register a new borrower. input: name, email, and registered date.

-PUT /borrowers/:id: Update borrower details
+PUT /borrowers/:id: Update borrower details. input: desired updated name, email, and registered date.

 DELETE /borrowers/:id: Delete a borrower